-When living in an English speaking environment, in order to communicate with your neighborhoods, you have to use English on a daily basis whether you like it or not.
+When living in an English speaking environment, in order to communicate with your neighbourhoods, you have to use English on a daily basis whether you like it or not.
 By being immersed in English every day, your English skills definitely get improved.
 However, when we NOT have such an English immersed environment, how can we maintain English level and even enhance it effortlessly?

 What I mean by “effortlessly” is that we don’t have to spend like hours on doing English exercises or reading English textbooks.
 We are so busy with our work and family that every hour, even every minute is precious to us.
 Is there any way that with just 5 minutes a day attentively focusing on English we can still assure our English get the nutrition needed to grow?